Northeast Pollinator Partnership – a program to educate agricultural service providers about the biology, importance and conservation of wild bees

 Introduction:

 Apples, and other early spring, tree fruits, nuts, and berries, are high-value, pollinator-dependent crops in the Northeast.
 Production of early spring crops is entirely dependent on the availability of bee pollinators.
 In the Northeast, over 62,000 acres with total annual sales of $690M rely on a stable supply of native and managed pollinators.
 While many growers in the Northeast rely on honey bees for pollination, our work over the past 20 years in New York has revealed that much of New York apple pollination is achieved by native, wild bees.
-WE seek to educate growers about the diversity of wild the northeast wild bee community, their importance in agriculture here in the northeast, their ecology so that they can better understand how their orchard and habitat management impact their wild bee community and how to assess their wild bee contribution to their orchards.
+We seek to educate growers about the diversity of wild the northeast wild bee community, their importance in agriculture here in the northeast, their ecology so that they can better understand how their orchard and habitat management impact their wild bee community and how to assess their wild bee contribution to their orchards.
 Surveys of over 600 apple growers in New York and Pennsylvania between 2009 and 2012 revealed gaps in grower knowledge about how best to manage landscape and pesticide use, and how to quantify the abundance and effectiveness of the wild bee community.
-This project is addressing this knowledge gap by providing educational materials for agricultural service providers in the Northeast and training them on how to deliver it.
-The materials consist of five modules: (1) wild bee biodiversity, ecology, and natural history in the eastern US (apple orchards in particular), (2) the economic value of wild and managed bees as agricultural pollinators, (3) habitat management for enhancing wild bee populations, (4) best management practices for pollinator-friendly pesticide use, and (5) the use of a smartphone-based monitoring tool for guiding pollinator management decisions on a local scale.
-To th eeducators we will provide PowerPoint presentations, videos, and in-person and virtual training to a team of at least 30 agricultural service providers in New York, Connecticut, New Jersey, Massachusetts, Rhode Island, Maine, New Hampshire and Vermont.
-These materials will allow agricultural service providers to educate growers across the Northeast about the diversity, value, and management of wild pollinators.
-Our educational program will allow growers to diversify their “pollinator portfolio” so that eastern fruit tree pollination is less dependent on a single, managed pollinator, the European honey bee (Apis mellifera).
+This project addresses this knowledge gap by providing educational materials for agricultural service providers in the Northeast and training them on how to deliver it.
+The materials consist of five modules: (1) wild bee biodiversity, ecology, and natural history in the eastern US (apple orchards in particular), (2) the economic value of wild and managed bees as agricultural pollinators, (3) habitat management for enhancing wild bee populations, (4) best management practices for pollinator-friendly pesticide use, and (5) Project GNBee, which introduces key concepts in ground-nesting bee research, conservation, and applied management.
+We provided PowerPoint presentations, videos, and in-person and virtual training to a team of 30 agricultural service providers in New York, Connecticut, New Jersey, Massachusetts, Rhode Island, Maine, New Hampshire and Vermont.
+These materials helped agricultural service providers to educate growers across the Northeast about the diversity, value, and management of wild pollinators.
+Our educational program helped growers diversify their “pollinator portfolio” so that eastern fruit tree pollination is less dependent on a single, managed pollinator, the European honey bee (Apis mellifera).

 Educational approach:

-Engagement: Our project focuses on educating agricultural service providers and, ultimately, the tree fruit, nut, and berry producers of the northeast about the biology, ecology, and importance of wild bees as crop pollinators including how to monitor and manage their native and managed pollinator community for sustainable pollination.
-We started with an experienced team of agricultural service providers and are expanding our contact list through their contacts with extension professionals across the Northeast.
-Agricultural service providers are enrolling through direct email and through the 'subscribe' link on the Northeast Pollinator Partnership website.
-During and after projectwe will sustain interest in the program through blog posts via the Northeast Pollinator Partnership website.
+Engagement: Our project focused on educating agricultural service providers and, ultimately, the tree fruit, nut, and berry producers of the northeast about the biology, ecology, and importance of wild bees as crop pollinators including how to monitor and manage their native and managed pollinator community for sustainable pollination.
+We started with an experienced team of agricultural service providers and are expanded our contact list through their contacts with extension professionals across the Northeast.

-Learning: We are developing and have just started delivering trainings focused on five topics: (1) the diversity, biology and ecology of eastern North America’s wild (native) bees, (2) the habitat, host plant, and nesting (ecological) requirements of wild bees, (3) the effectiveness of wild bees as crop pollinators, and (4) best management practices for controlling orchard pests and diseases while simultaneously protecting native/wild pollinator populations.
-We will provide service providers with downloadable presentations, printed materials, and videos for use in their outreach and education programs.
-We will also (5) train service providers in the use of tools for monitoring wild and managed bee abundance, which are already available via the Northeast Pollinator Partnership website.
+Learning: We developed and delivered training materials focused on five topics: (1) the diversity, biology and ecology of eastern North America’s wild (native) bees, (2) the habitat, host plant, and nesting (ecological) requirements of wild bees, (3) the effectiveness of wild bees as crop pollinators, and (4) best management practices for controlling orchard pests and diseases while simultaneously protecting native/wild pollinator populations.
+We provided service providers with downloadable presentations, printed materials, and videos for use in their outreach and education programs.
+We also developed a final module (5) to introduce key concepts in ground-nesting bee research, conservation, and applied management through Project GNBee.

 Educational modules:

-2. Habitat management for wild bees – In this module we will provide information on the key habitat requirements for wild bees, including floral resources, nesting resources, and soil requirements.
-These elements will be used to enhance ecological conditions and develop best management practices for wild bee populations in pollinator-dependent crop landscapes.
+2. Habitat management for wild bees – In this module we provide information on the key habitat requirements for wild bees, including floral resources, nesting resources, and soil requirements.
+These elements are used to enhance ecological conditions and develop best management practices for wild bee populations in pollinator-dependent crop landscapes.

 Milestones